bertspaan/wolkd/README.md

 ## TODO

-- Language files/config
+- Language files/config for user interface
-- Add nginx config!
 - In UI, sliders should change when wolkd changes patterns/modifiers
 - Frame animations with configurable speed
 - Patterns either continuous (each frame) or per beat